 Two serial port cables are supplied with the motherboard to attach the serial port connectors (P2 and P1 to the external serial port DB25 or DB9 connectors on the chassis.
-Install the cables as shown below.

 P13 Parallel Port

 A 26-pin dual-inline berg.
 Use a 26-pin double-row ribbon cable to connect P13 and a female 25-pin D-sub connector on the chassis.